 Yoga Alliance New Standards

-- Enhanced Lead Trainer Requirements: what they are and when you will need to have them by if you are a Lead Trainer or thinking of becoming a Lead Trainer of a Yoga Teacher Training,
+- Enhanced Lead Trainer Requirements: this page explains what they are and when you will need to have them by if you are a Lead Trainer or thinking of becoming a Lead Trainer of a Yoga Teacher Training.

 - New Application Process, Educational Categories and Core Competencies: All Registered Yoga Schools will require a new syllabus.
 Let’s look at the changes,

 - What counts as Online Training?
 YA will allow up to 40 Hours of online training.
 But what counts as online training?
 Find out here.

 - Future Changes for YA Schools: What changes to expect for 300 Hour RYS’s, Children’s Yoga, and Prenatal Yoga.